monizb/FireShort/README.md

 To contribute to this repository please first create an issue with the appropriate template, after which you can directly fork this repository,make changes and start a pull request to the master branch.
+Please also have a look at our Contribution guidelines [here](https://github.com/monizb/FireShort/blob/master/CONTRBUTING.md)

 ### Live Demo